naribi/GEARS/Intro_RS_Lab8.md

 12. Now try the same for VH
 13. Experiment with mixing VV and VH in a RGB composite
-14. Think about how this information differs to the optical data you have used so far, and how it could compliment it.
+14. Think about how this information differs from the optical data you have used so far, and how it could complement it.
 -------

 ### Thank you